toandreyhse/SPCN2022/README.md

 ACM Multimedia 2022

-Generative Art Library Abstraction Expired by Neo Klimt (GALA): Processing 2K2D Images with Research Implications for Interaction and Perception.
+GALA Expired by Neo Klimt: 2D Images Processing with Implementation for Interaction and Perception Studies.
 (CC BY-NC-ND License)

-HCI Experience in dialogs: Image Language in Human-Agent Teams: Concept and Call for Action.
+HCI Experience in dialogs: Image Language in Human-Agent Teams.